danchoi/vmail/website/page.markdown

 Unread messages are marked with a `[+]` symbol.

+To view the raw RFC822 version of a message, type `,R` while viewing the message.

 ## Starring, deleting, archiving

 To star a message, put the cursor on it and type `,*` or alternatively `s`.